nkkko/ai-sandbox-demo/README.md

 There are two ways to set up the environment for this project:

 1. **Using an SDE**:
-   - For users of Codeanywhere, Daytona.io, Codespaces, or VS Code, the environment can be automatically set up using `devcontainer.json`.
-This provides a preconfigured environment where scripts can be used directly.
+   - Users of Daytona.io, Codeanywhere, Codespaces, or VS Code can auto-configure their environment with devcontainer.json, allowing for instant start.
    - Just point the SDE to the Git repository url: https://github.com/nkkko/ca-ai-demo
    - Set up an `.env` file with your `OPENAI_API_KEY`.